-Experience some of the world’s best whale watching.
-Best time to visit is August
+Experience some of the world’s best whale watching, the best time to visit is August.

 Imagine seeing thousands of migrating caribou while a peregrine falcon circles overhead.
 We will provide you with an opportunity to witness this spectacular event firsthand.

-Caribou hunting is important part of tradition to the culture of the Inuit.
+Caribou harvest is important part of tradition to the culture of the Inuit.
 Caribou provide:

 Clothing made from caribou skins is the warmest for northern winters.
 Caribou skin is made into: